Commonly Asked Data Structure Interview Questions | Set 1

-Can doubly linked be implemented using a single pointer variable in every node?
+Can doubly-linked be implemented using a single pointer variable in every node?

-Doubly linked list can be implemented using a single pointer.
+A doubly linked list can be implemented using a single pointer.
 See XOR Linked List – A Memory Efficient Doubly Linked List

 How to implement a stack using queue?